Skip to Main Content

-There are a number of websites giving access to UK newspapers.
-All access options for these titles are given below with the most recent access listed first.
+The Library subscribes to a number of online UK newspapers, giving access to both current and historical issues for many titles.
+All access options for these titles are given below, with the most recent access listed first.

-The Summon discovery service includes online newspaper articles covered by our many of our subscriptions.
+The Summon discovery service includes online newspaper articles covered by many of our subscriptions.
 Search for a topic in the box below.
-You can Refine your results by publication year to see the most recent articles, or to find out how that topic was portrayed in earlier times.
+You may refine your search results, under 'Publication type', to show just 'Newspaper article', You may also refine by 'Publication date' to show the years you are interested in.

 If accessed online: DOI or Available at: URL (Accessed: date)